Trail running vacations blog

 3. The environment is incredibly clean.

 The air here, the ground under your feet—it’s incredibly clean.
 Protecting this nature isn’t just a priority; it’s a fierce commitment for Icelanders.
 We see it in how they live, how they respect the land.
 The ecosystem is fragile, especially the slow-growing moss that carpets so much of the terrain.
 When we’re on our Iceland trail running trips, we always emphasize sticking to the marked paths, moving lightly, leaving no trace.
 Much of this country is protected wilderness, including the massive Vatnajökull National Park, home to Europe’s largest glacier, covering a huge chunk of the island.
-And it’s not just the trails; even their homes, their swimming pools, their greenhouses are sustainably heated with geothermal water, pumped right from underground.
-It’s a powerful example of living in harmony with the earth.
+And it’s not just the trails.
+Even their homes, swimming pools and greenhouses are sustainably heated with geothermal water, pumped right from underground.
+In short, it’s a powerful example of living in harmony with the earth.

 4. Rejuvenating natural hot springs are abundant.